MiniFate/MiniFate/_chapters/00-outline.md

 They then roll four dice and add the result.

 The player then rolls four dice.
-If the roll is in line with one of the PC's aspects, the player adds their level to the roll.
+If one of the PC's aspects is relevant to the roll, the player adds their level to the roll.

 If the player's roll meets or exceeds the target difficulty, they succeed.
 If they beat the difficulty by 3 or more they succeed with style.